Daved27hundred/MyGithubStuff/README.md

 # MyGithubStuff
-I don't know what this repository thingy is i just want to install cataclysm dda
+I don't know what this repository thingy is i just created this account to install cataclysm dda